 While none of these popular award programs is dedicated exclusively to basic investigation, they offer a successful model for attracting and identifying outstanding ideas and giving them the tailwind they need.
 The Pioneer Fund for discovery science Research will follow that lead in building vital philanthropic resources to expand the frontiers of imagination and insight in the physical and life sciences.
 It will be managed by the office of the Vice Provost for Research using a well-honed, highly effective process of internal peer review to select the best of the best.
 This process employs a large review panel of diverse faculty who have no conflicts of interest with the applicants and who include non-experts in the fields under consideration.
 Proposals are reviewed by individual panelists and scored.
 Finalists are discussed by the panel as a whole, resulting in two careful reviews of each top-ranked project.

 Making Strategic Investments

-The Pioneer Fund for Basic Science Research will address a crisis in university-based fundamental research.
+The Pioneer Fund for discovery science Research will address a crisis in university-based fundamental research.
 Faculty members in their formative years are the driving force of discovery.
 But just as they reach their stride, they confront a powerful set of hurdles.
 Start-up funds that launched the researcher’s career are now depleted, and securing external sources of support today is challenging even for more seasoned faculty.